Do You Need Affordable Denures?

 Conventional Full Dentures – This is when all the teeth are removed and the tissue is given time to heal before the dentures are placed.
 It could take a few months for the gum tissue to heal completely, and during this time you will be without teeth.
 Dentures are then fabricated when all the tissues have healed.

 Immediate Full Dentures – Prior to having your teeth removed, your dentist takes measurements and has dentures fitted for your mouth.
-After removing the teeth, the dentures are immediately placed in your mouth.
+Aftter removing the teeth the dentures are immediately placed in your mouth.
 The benefit is that you do not have to spend any time without teeth.
-You will, however, need to have follow up visits to refit your dentures as your jaw bone heals post extractions.
-The dentures are then relined after the jaw bone has healed.
-This process of healing generally takes about 3 months.
+You will, however, need to have follow visits to refit your dentures as your jaw bone heals post extractions. the dentures are then relined after the jaw bone has healed.
+The healing process is variable in each person but generally take about 3 months for most people.